The Latest News On The API Economy

 Searching: No Search Term , Filtered By Category: "Search", Category: "Photos", Category: "Tools"

-Twenty Two APIs have been added to the ProgrammableWeb directory in categories such as Photos, Payments, Home Automation, and Contacts.
-Highlighted today are several APIs from Cloud Elements plus an API for Pexels free stock photo service.
+Eighteen APIs have been added to the ProgrammableWeb directory in categories including Banking, eCommerce, and Healthcare.
+Highlights include the recently announced Google Photos API and several APIs for integrating with Citibank services.
 Here's a rundown of the latest additions.

 Google Photos is one of Google's best efforts.
 The cloud-based service not only backs up photos, but taps into Google Assistant for help creating collages, albums, and more.
 The new Google Photos Library API will allow developers to port Google Photos, with all its tools, into their own application.